CasparKielwein/Aaargh/Mechanics.md

 When a Hero spends an Endurance Point they regain a number of Hit points equal to 1/4 of their maximum number of Hit Points.

 #### Comment
-Hits Points increase every level to give Players a constant feeling of getting stronger by simply having "larger numbers".
+Hitpoints increase every level to give Players a constant feeling of getting stronger by simply having "larger numbers".
 HP per level are not dependent on Toughness, as this would make the attribute an automatic choice for every tank character.
 Consider that Attribute values range from zero to six.

-### Disciplines and Manouvers
+### Disciplines and Maneuvers

 TODO: Find a nice visual representation of the skill tree
-TODO: Find a good representation of when a Manouver supports an existing power or introduces a new one.
+TODO: Find a good representation of when a Maneuver supports an existing power or introduces a new one.

 ### Combat and Order of Turns

-Before a combat encounter starts, the DM tells the players what the surroundings are and what they can immediatly see about the other combatants.
+Before a combat encounter starts, the DM tells the players what the surroundings are and what they can immediately see about the other combatants.
 If one side tries to ambush the other side, those setting up the ambush roll stealth against the victims passive perception.
 Players can also roll knowledge checks to see if their heroes have additional knowledge about their enemies.